nichpass/Bucknell-Senior-Design-2021/README.md

-(this file is an updated version of `user_manual_draft.md` , which was renamed to to properly as a README.md file)
+(this file is an updated version of `user_manual_draft.md` , which was renamed to properly display as a Readme file on GitLab)

 # Deep MedIA Senior Design User Manual